theredcmdcraft/gitflow-avh/Reference:-Configuration.md

 gitflow follows the same pattern for reading the options as `git config`.
-You can use the options `--system`, `--global`, `--local` to write to that location and gitflow will behave simular in reading the configuration as git.
+You can use the options `--system`, `--global`, `--local` to write to that location and gitflow will behave similar in reading the configuration as git.